ByAlexius/Satowa-Network-Wrapper/README.md

 This Project is in early stages of Development and is **not** ready for production.

-If you habe a Satowa APIKey, you can create a File called ```satowa.toml``` in you resources folder.
+If you have a Satowa APIKey, you can create a File called ```satowa.toml``` in you resources folder.

 In that file you write the following text: